 (29) All applicable outside agency permits.

-B. The Town Commissioners may establish additional requirements for final site plans, and may waive a particular requirement if, in their opinion, the inclusion of that requirement is not essential to a proper decision on the project.
-If a preliminary site plan is approved without the inclusion of particular requirement, then it is deemed to have been waived.
+B. The Town Commissioners may establish additional requirements for final site plans, and may waive a particular requirement if, in their opinion, the inclusion of that requirement is not essential to a proper decision on the project. .

 § 185-78 Amendments and additions to site plans.